Configure and enable users for SMS-based authentication using Azure Active Directory

 To simplify and secure sign in to applications and services, Azure Active Directory (Azure AD) provides multiple authentication options.
 SMS-based authentication lets users sign in without providing, or even knowing, their user name and password.
 After their account is created by an identity administrator, they can enter their phone number at the sign-in prompt.
 They receive an authentication code via text message that they can provide to complete the sign in.
 This authentication method simplifies access to applications and services, especially for Frontline workers.

 This article shows you how to enable SMS-based authentication for select users or groups in Azure AD.
+For a list apps that support using SMS-based sign-in, see App support for SMS-based authentication.

 Before you begin